themactep/thingino-onvif/docs/XML_LOGGING_IMPLEMENTATION_SUMMARY.md

 1. ✅ Request and response files are created
 2. ✅ IP-based subdirectories are created
 3. ✅ Timestamps match for request/response pairs
-4. ✅ Logging is disabled when loglevel < DEBUG
+4. ✅ Logging is disabled when log_level < DEBUG
-5. ✅ Logging is disabled when raw_log_directory is empty
+5. ✅ Logging is disabled when log_directory is empty

 ## Performance Impact